 Distributions to the holders of Exchangeable Securities are calculated in a manner that provides a return that is economically equivalent to the distributions paid to the Unitholders, if any.
-Following the suspension of distribution to Unitholders in Q4 2023, distributions on Exchangeable Securities were suspended as well.
+Upon the suspension of distribution to Unitholders in Q4 2023, distributions on Exchangeable Securities were also suspended.